-During the period, Bounty continued to fund exploration and development expenditure in connection with its other operated and joint venture interests located in Queensland, South Australia and Western Australia.
+During the period, Bounty continued to fund exploration and development expenditure in connection with its operated and joint venture interests located in Queensland and Western Australia.
+Its participation in the Naccowlah Block drilling and in the Surat Basin is expected to provide material additional oil revenue in 2024.
 Bounty is actively seeking additional material projects.